Canon 1Ds Mark III vs Sony A7R II

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The A7R II indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the A7R II can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R II has an electronic viewfinder (2400k dots), while the 1Ds Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7R II has a higher magnification than the one of the 1Ds Mark III (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark III and Sony A7R II in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1Ds Mark III, but is missing on the A7R II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
 The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7R II only has one slot.
+The A7R II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.